-- 59. We have a statutory requirement to review the Manual for each dairy season.28 - 60.
-DIRA requires us to publish a report on the extent to which the Manual for each dairy season is consistent with the s 150A purpose.29 In providing our report, we must consider the following information provided by Fonterra: - 60.1 the Manual; - 60.2 Fonterra's 'reasons' paper outlining its view on the extent of the consistency of the Manual with the s 150A purpose; and - 60.3 Fonterra's submission on our draft report (if provided). - 61.
-DIRA requires us to provide the draft report and consult with Fonterra on the draft report unless another procedure is agreed between us and Fonterra.30
+- 64. We have a statutory requirement to review the Manual for each dairy season.33 - 65.
+DIRA requires us to publish a report on the extent to which the Manual for each dairy season is consistent with the s 150A purpose.34 In providing our report, we must consider the following information provided by Fonterra: - 65.1 the Manual; - 65.2 Fonterra's 'reasons' paper outlining its view on the extent of the consistency of the Manual with the s 150A purpose; and - 65.3 Fonterra's submission on our draft report (if provided). - 66.
+DIRA requires us to provide the draft report and consult with Fonterra on the draft report unless another procedure is agreed between us and Fonterra.35 - 67.
+In practice we also consult on our draft report with other dairy sector stakeholders.